 Please be informed that payment is by bank transfer ONLY.
 Unfortunately, payments with credit cards or PayPal will not be accepted.

 Do not hesitate to contact us if you have any other inquiries.
+Registration is closed.

 Göttingen – This lively university town with a historical charm is very popular with travelers and tourists, so be sure to book your accommodation well in advance.